Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 The problem isn't the math.
 It's that a DCF model is only as good as its inputs, and pre-revenue inputs are almost entirely speculative.
 A model showing a $20M valuation based on aggressive revenue projections five years out signals one thing to most early-stage investors: you don't know what you don't know.

-Use DCF internally to pressure-test your revenue forecasting and validate that your business model could work at scale.
+Use DCF internally to stress-test your revenue forecasting and validate that your business model could work at scale.
 Just don't lead with it in a seed pitch.
 Save it for Series B conversations when you have the data to make it meaningful.

 The best approach is to run two or three methods and find where they converge.